 The benefits of having a simple and leaner system is that it helps avoid complications such as confusion about the flow of steps involved, time wastage, or repetition of processes that generally occur with unstandardized processes.

 A simple outline never limits the whole process of people analytics but rather it gives the freedom to experiment and tweak, wherever necessary, in between the processes.

-Building a fact-based and measurable HR business strategy is an important part of a successful people analytics.
-A realistic HR strategy avoids functional silos and aims at a seamless aligning of talent to business.
+Building a fact-based and measurable HR business strategy is an important part of successful people analytics.
+A realistic HR strategy avoids functional silos and aims at a seamless aligning of talent to the business.